exercism/haskell/exercises/practice/pangram/.approaches/introduction.md

 This solution is simply the definition of _pangram_ put into ~~words~~ code.
 A sentence is a pangram when `all` letters of the alphabet are present.

-This solution iterates over the alphabet first and tolerates infinite input.
+This approach iterates over the alphabet first and tolerates infinite input.
 However, it is inefficient for some inputs.
-This can be remedied using `Set`, at the cost of losing tolerance for infinite input.
+This can be remedied using `Set`, at the cost of losing tolerance of infinite input.

 [Read more about this approach][all].